 Steve sets up on a high desert mesa and assesses the natural lighting that creates the drama.
 “The challenge,” Steve explains, “is the changing light.”
-In composing an image, Steve thinks of “nature’s salad bowl,” all the ingredients nature puts into the visual bowl, rocks, plants, hills, clouds, sky, the textures and colors.
+In composing an image, Steve thinks of “nature’s salad bowl”—all the ingredients nature puts into the visual bowl, such as rocks, plants, hills, clouds, sky, and textures and colors.
 To balance the light, he shows you how to use a graduated neutral density filter and how to bracket with multiple exposures.

 MORE IN THIS COURSE:

 - Bringing Out the Elements in Your Photos